 While this is technically an expensive restaurant, they have the most famous cookies in all of Amsterdam.
 Two euros will get you a scrumptious chocolate cookie with molten chocolate center, made fresh for you on the spot.
 It's the perfect stop after a day of walking and shopping along the Nine Streets.

 Restaurant, bar, public space and studio.
 This is part of the area that used to belong to squatters, but now is conveniently one of the coolest places to visit on the weekend.
 Six euros will get you a vegetarian or vegan meal that includes a delicious soup.
 Be sure to make a reservation in advance!
+Find out more vegan eateries in this vegan Amsterdam guide.

 Robin Food Volkskeuken